AChehre/Hangfire.Console.LogExtension/README.md

 ## Progress bars

-Hangfire.Console has a feature that it thows a nice progress bar on console, and I am still working on it
+Hangfire.Console has a feature that it shows a nice progress bar on console, and I am still working on it